boyter/boyter.org/content/posts/2010-08-16-the-great-benefit-of-test-driven-development-nobody-talks-about.md

 ---
 The feeling of productivity because you are writing lots of code.

 Think about that for a moment.
 Ask any developer who wants to develop why they became a developer.
-One of the first things that comes up is &#8220;I enjoy writing code&#8221;.
+One of the first things that comes up is "I enjoy writing code".
 This is one of the things that I personally enjoy doing.
 Writing code, any code especially when its solving my current problem makes me feel productive.
-It makes me feel like I&#8217;m getting somewhere.
+It makes me feel like I'm getting somewhere.
 Its empowering.

 <div id="attachment_116" style="width: 160px" class="wp-caption alignright">
   <a href="http://www.wausita.com/wp-content/uploads/2010/08/PythonUnit.jpg"><img class="size-thumbnail wp-image-116" title="PythonUnit" src="http://www.wausita.com/wp-content/uploads/2010/08/PythonUnit-150x150.jpg" alt="Python IDLE Screenshot" width="150" height="150" /></a>